abhitoronto/abhitoronto.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MASc in Aerospace Engineering (Robotics)
+  - course: MASc in Robotics and AI (Aerospace Department)
     institution: University of Toronto
     year: 2021
   - course: BASc in Mechatronics Engineering